 - And sewing with ordinary needles with short stitches may leave visible holes in the material.

 - You cannot make stitching mistakes (my hardworked seam ripper heaves a sigh).
 Those holes will be very difficult to hide

 What is Vinyl ?
 What is Pleather ?

 Vinyl is a material made of plastic components like chlorine and ethylene (full name Polyvinylchloride or PVC).
 It is extensively used in making accessories like belts and bags and for upholstering sofas and headboards and wall and floor covering.

-Pleather is a a combination of plastic (PVC) and polyester; it is also called faux leather being an inexpensive look alike of leather.
-Though not as durable or as good looking as leather, cost and ease of cleaning the material makes it a material in demand.
-If you get a pleather which is thin and slightly stretchy, this is best for making clothes and will be easier to sew as well.
+Pleather is a combination of plastic (PVC) and polyester; it is also called faux leather being an inexpensive look-alike of leather.
+Though not as durable or as good-looking as leather, the cost and ease of cleaning the material make it material in demand.
+If you get pleather which is thin and slightly stretchy, this is best for making clothes and will be easier to sew as well.

 Let us move on about how to sew with plastic and vinyl